 Absolutely.
 Aside from being lower in cost, not all rooftops can accommodate solar panels.
 OurSolar provides an off-site option with all the benefits and none of the hassle or maintenance.

-No, OurSolar is not intended as a cost savings initiative but as an alternative to pricey rooftop solar; however, it will allow you to lock in a portion of your purchased power at a fixed rate.
 It is expected that wholesale rates will exceed the OurSolar rate sometime during the project’s lifetime and at that point you may realize a savings.

 Net Metering is another co-op program that allows members to purchase, install and own their own solar or wind generation.
 OurSolar is a community solar program, which translates to lower costs and more opportunity for participation than rooftop solar.
 Hancock-Wood offers both.